appscode/blog/content/post/panopticon-webinar/index.md

 ---
 ## Summary

-AppsCode held a webinar on "Panopticon: A Generic Kubernetes State Metrics Exporter".
+AppsCode held a webinar on **"Panopticon: A Generic Kubernetes State Metrics Exporter"**.
 This took place 26th August 2021.
 The contents of what took place at the webinar is shown below:

 1) What is Panopticon?
 2) Backgound story of Panopticon?